deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 C and C++ could never deliver this at similar scale, however foundational they have been and are for today's state of things.
-Our Rust core implements all networking, message processing, encryption, chat and contact persistence, which offers a documented UX-oriented API for UIs and bots.
+Our Rust core implements all networking, message processing, encryption, chat and contact persistence, and offers a documented UX-oriented API for UIs and bots.
 Core is licensed under the MPL and thus more permissive than our user interface developments which are largely licensed under the GPL.